cwilkes/crispy-barnacle/README.md

 # What is this project?

-At the [2015 AEC Hackathon in Seattle|http://aechackathon.com/aec-hackathon-seattle/] a team formed [see CREDITS](./CREDITS.md) around frustration having to deal with [NavisWorks|http://www.autodesk.com/products/navisworks/overview]'s lack of triage ability with thousands of clashes in a typical building.
+At the [2015 AEC Hackathon in Seattle](http://aechackathon.com/aec-hackathon-seattle) a team formed ([see CREDITS](./CREDITS.md)) around frustration having to deal with [NavisWorks](http://www.autodesk.com/products/navisworks/overview)'s lack of triage ability with thousands of clashes in a typical building.

 A "clash" is when two items occupy the same space that aren't allowed to -- for example a pipe running into a duct.
 Pipes